Love between foster siblings should be forbidden… unless you've never met until now.

 QUEENIE TUHOE is counting down the months until she can leave her crappy share house.
-She’s stuck there until she clears her debts, working as a car sales person for her foster sister.
-But when her house mate gets arrested, her awful day turns a surprising corner when a hot stranger offers her a room in his house for the same rate she’s paying.
+She’s stuck there until she clears her debts, working as a car salesperson for her foster sister.
+But when her house mate gets arrested, her awful day turns a surprising corner when a gorgeous stranger offers her a room in his house for the same rate she’s paying.
 He’s hot and kind, and she’s slept with people for sillier reasons than that.
 And best of all, he doesn’t sneer at her dyslexia and understands that her creativity is honed by forever finding ways to navigate a text driven world.
 But when he invites her to his foster mum’s Sunday lunch, a massive ethical dilemma erupts.
 His foster mum is her foster mum.
 She arrived in Mrs Farrellton’s care after he’d left, but where do you draw the line?
 Are they foster siblings or not?
 Or is the financial imbalance between them a bigger issue?